 Quiche can be enjoyed plain with, or you can add your own twist by incorporating the things you enjoy like spinach, mushrooms, smoked salmon, and more.
 And while quiche lorraine is the most popular preparation, many other variations are just as delicious, including this broccoli, cheddar, and tomato quiche.

-Ingredients you’ll need to make your quiche:
+Ingredients you’ll need to make broccoli and tomato quiche:

-Eggs are the main ingredient in any quiche.
+- Eggs are the main ingredient in any quiche.
 You’ll need 6 eggs for this recipe, and that is perfect for a 9-inch quiche.

-Instead of heavy cream, you’ll use coconut milk.
+- Instead of heavy cream, you’ll use coconut milk.
 This keeps things light while still providing the slightly creamy texture you want your quiche to have.
 You’ll also need sour cream for the same reason.

-Cheese makes everything better, and this recipe calls for two types, Monterey Jack and sharp cheddar cheese.
+- Cheese makes everything better, and this recipe calls for two types, Monterey Jack and sharp cheddar cheese.

-You’ll need mincedgarlic, black pepper, sea salt, basil flakes, ground ginger, and ground cumin for the seasonings.
+- You’ll need minced garlic, black pepper, sea salt, basil flakes, ground ginger, and ground cumin for the seasonings.

-And to make it really easy to pull this recipe together, go with a store-bought 9-inch pie shell (pastry crust).
+- And to make it really easy to pull this recipe together, go with a store-bought 9-inch pie shell (pastry crust).
 You’ll find these in the frozen section at your local grocer.

-Some people make their own crust, but I choose to go with store-bought pie crust.
+- Some people make their own crust, but I choose to go with store-bought pie crust.

-Feel free to add in any vegetables you like!
+- Feel free to add in any vegetables you like!
 Start with the egg mixture and make it your own.
 I also like to add fresh spinach, sliced Roma tomatoes, mushrooms, onions, bell peppers, or zucchini.

-If you prefer your broccoli (or any other veggie you use) more tender, you can saute them in a bit of butter or olive oil before adding to your egg base.
+- If you prefer your broccoli (or any other veggie you use) more tender, you can saute them in a bit of butter or olive oil before adding to your egg base.

-This quiche recipe uses milk coconut milk instead of heavy cream; however, milk also works perfectly.
+- This quiche recipe uses milk coconut milk instead of heavy cream; however, milk also works perfectly.

 Absolutely!
 Both fresh or frozen broccoli works well.
 If you buy them frozen, purchase broccoli florets as you’ll only be using the flower portion at the end of the broccoli stalk.
 This makes the process a lot easier.